BasicOrganizer/basicorganizer.github.io/basicnotes-privacy.md

 - Users can delete individual notes or all notes at any time.
 - Notes in Trash are permanently deleted after 30 days unless restored or emptied sooner.
-- Uninstalling the app removes all locally stored data.
+- Uninstalling the app removes local app data. **Backups you made are not removed by uninstalling:**
-- No server-side storage exists at this time.
+  - Folder backups stay in the folder you chose until you delete the files (the app keeps the 5 newest while folder backup is on).
+  - Google Backup data stays in your Google account until you delete it in your device or Google account backup settings.
+- The developer does not operate server-side note storage.
+- Emails you send us are kept only as long as needed to handle your request, and can be deleted on request.

 ---

 ## User Rights

 - Access, modify, delete, and export notes at any time.
-- Opt-out of any optional features when they are implemented.
+- Opt in or out of optional backup features at any time in Backup & Restore.
 - EEA/Norwegian users have rights under GDPR (access, rectification, erasure, portability, objection, complaint).

+**Who is responsible (GDPR).** Because your notes stay on your device and we never receive them, we are not able to access, export, or delete them for you — you control them directly in the app.
+For the limited information you send us by email, the developer (Basic Organizer, contact below) acts as the data controller.
+The legal basis is our legitimate interest in answering your message and fixing problems in the app (GDPR Art.
+6(1)(f)), or your consent where required.

+**California (CCPA/CPRA).** We do not sell your personal information, and we do not share it for cross-context behavioural advertising.
+We do not use it to build profiles.
+California residents may exercise their rights by contacting us at the address below, and we will not discriminate against you for doing so.

 ### Right to Erasure ("Right to be Forgotten")
 - You can delete individual notes or all notes within the app
-- You can uninstall the app to remove all local data
+- You can uninstall the app to remove local app data
+- You can turn off backup and delete backup files or device backups you no longer want
-- You can contact us to request assistance with deletion of any data that may be held by third-party services (such as advertising networks), though we have limited control over third-party data
+- You can ask us to delete any email correspondence you have sent us
+- Because we hold no notes or accounts, there is nothing else for us to delete on your behalf

 ---